 - HP Tech Support – (800) 474-6836

 - Toshiba Support – (800) 457-7777

-If the unit isn’t under warranty and doesn’t have any other problems besides its Internet connection, consider trying an external WiFi dongle before you replace the whole device.
+If the computer isn’t under warranty and doesn’t have any other problems besides its internet connection, consider trying an external WiFi dongle before you replace the whole device.
 This can also improve your WiFi connection if your computer’s built-in WiFi uses an older technology that’s not as fast or reliable as what’s available now.

 On the lower end, you can try the SeoJack AC600Mbps Dual Band WiFi dongle for less than $10.
 For better speed, check out the SeoJack AC1200 Dual Band or the NET-DYN 1200AC (867 Mbps/300 Mbps) 802.11ac Dual Band.

 Check to see if your devices have a WiFi connection but no internet.
 On a Windows computer, your WiFi icon in the lower right would have a yellow explanation point on it.
 Could your internet service be down?